Contents

 Problem

-- Slow checkout flows, p95 > 4.5s on peak traffic
+- Slow checkout flows (p95 > 4.5s on peak traffic)

-- No clear separation for inventory, orders, and payments
+- No separation for inventory, orders, payments

 Solution